 “For a lot of things like the hayrides and stuff like that, it really doesn’t fall in anybody’s jurisdiction,” Rumley said.

-With few rules, farm operators turned “agritourism” entrepreneurs often have to establish their own safety measures as they welcome hoards of families — many with small children — to their properties and allow them to interact with large farm equipment and animals.
+With few rules, farm operators turned “agritourism” entrepreneurs often have to establish their own safety measures as they welcome hordes of families — many with small children — to their properties and allow them to interact with large farm equipment and animals.

-While some agritourism operations will inspect their farm vehicles, there is no legal requirement to do so.
+While some “agritourism” operations will inspect their farm vehicles, there is no legal requirement to do so.
 Other types of rides, like at amusement parks, are subject to inspection by the Minnesota Department of Labor and Industry.

-St. Augusta is an incorporated town, just south of St. Cloud.
+St. Augusta is an incorporated city just south of St. Cloud.
 But Stearns County Administrator Michael Williams said he has never seen any sort of inspection report on his desk from a seasonal farm business in 40 years on the job.

 “These businesses, we wouldn’t know that they are in existence, really,” Williams said.